ocaml-multicore/tezos/docs/011/voting.rst

 The amendment process consists of five *periods*.
 Each period lasts for 40960 blocks (5 cycles) (or approximately two weeks).
-The periods (listed below) typically succeed one another for a total duration of approximately 2 months and a half, after which the whole amendment process starts again.
+The periods (listed below) typically succeed one to another for a total duration of approximately 2 months and a half, after which the whole amendment process starts again.

 The five periods are as follows: